stratosphere/stratosphere/docs/0.4/setup/local.markdown

 Do not close this batch window.
 Stop job manager by pressing Ctrl+C.
 {% endhighlight %}

-After that, you need to open a second terminal to run jobs using pact-client.bat.
+After that, you need to open a second terminal to run jobs using `pact-client.bat`.

-With *Cygwin* you need to start the Cygwin Terminal, navigate to your stratosphere directory and run the start-local.sh script:
+With *Cygwin* you need to start the Cygwin Terminal, navigate to your Stratosphere directory and run the `start-local.sh` script:

 {% highlight bash %}
 $ cd stratosphere